Hog Hunting In Georgia

 While fans were gearing up for another weekend of football, one Father–Daughter Hunting Duo was out in the fields for night one of their 2-Night Thermal Hog Hunt with Guide Zev — and they kicked things off like champions.

 The night started off calm, but as soon as Zev got them in position, things got exciting fast.
-With steady teamwork and good communication, they dropped five pigs, setting the tone for an action-packed weekend.
+With steady teamwork and good communication, they got five pigs, setting the tone for an action-packed weekend.

 Stay tuned for night two, because if this first round is any sign, the next one’s going to be a highlight reel…lol